 CBD edibles are another popular product.
 If you don't like the taste or smell of CBD oil, you can mix it with your food or drink, and you won't notice it's there.

 Americans spend hundreds of millions of dollars on hemp products each year.
 Because hemp has only recently been federally legalized, much of the hemp that Americans purchase comes from other countries.

 However, the hemp industry has grown significantly in the United States in recent years.
 According to Vote Hemp's 2019 report, over 500,000 acres of hemp fields were licensed in 2019, which is a 455 percent increase from 2018.
 Vote Hemp reports that 34 states have licensed hemp cultivation.

 As laws and regulations regarding cannabis ease up, we can expect to see more growth in the hemp industry.
 CBD is one of the most popular hemp products today, and researchers are starting to take more of an interest in the compound.
 Over the next few years, we will likely see more studies that explore the potential benefits and uses of CBD and other hemp products.

 Hemp is used to make hundreds of products, so the question, "What is hemp used for?" doesn't have a short and simple answer.
 Civilizations have benefited from hemp for most of recorded history.
-Today, we use hemp for food and textile materials, and many people use hemp-derived CBD oil to improve their overall well-being.
+Today, we use hemp for food and textile materials.
 If you're interested in CBD oil, SabaiDee has you covered.
 Our oils, tinctures, and topical creams use high-quality hemp extract and contain less than 0.3 percent THC.